-The ALA and Council Committee Intern Program provides an opportunity for newer library workers to become familiar with ALA structure, in particular its committees; to network with peers and library leaders from around the country; and to participate in a service learning activity.
-Official Intern Guidelines, which govern the program were established by the ALA Council.
-For additional information, please reference the ALA and Council Committee Intern Guidelines as amended by the ALA Council, Monday, June 27, 2011.
-(Learn more about about the Intern Program from a recent Twitter Chat)
+The ALA and Council Committee Associate Program provides an opportunity for newer library workers to become familiar with ALA structure, in particular its committees; to network with peers and library leaders from around the country; and to participate in a service learning activity.
+Official Associate Guidelines, which govern the program were established by the ALA Council.
+For additional information, please reference the ALA and Council Committee Associate Guidelines.

-- Interns are appointed by the ALA President-Elect.
-The President–Elect solicits suggestions from throughout the association as part of the overall committee volunteer and appointment process.
+- Associates are appointed by the ALA President-elect.
+The President–elect solicits suggestions from throughout the association as part of the overall committee volunteer and appointment process.

-- Historical feeder programs for intern selection have been: Spectrum Scholars, ALA Scholarship recipients, Emerging Leaders, ALA Student Chapter Associations, the Divisions, Roundtables, Chapters and Ethnic Caucuses of the Association.
+- Historical feeder programs for Associate selection have been: Spectrum Scholars, ALA Scholarship recipients, Emerging Leaders, ALA Student Chapter Associations, the Divisions, Roundtables, Chapters and Ethnic Caucuses of the Association.

-Why should I apply to be an intern?
+Why should I apply to be an Associate?

-The ALA Intern program offers the possibility to connect, to learn, to succeed, to advance, and to lead!
+The ALA Associate program offers the possibility to connect, to learn, to succeed, to advance, and to lead!

-- Connect: Engage with library leaders through committee service, organized networking events and participate in an intern cohort group designed to inspire and support you throughout your tenure as an intern and provide an in-depth introduction to ALA leadership.
+- Connect: Engage with library leaders through committee service, organized networking events and participate in an Associate cohort group designed to inspire and support you throughout your tenure as an Associate and provide an in-depth introduction to ALA leadership.

 - Learn: Participate in experiential programming designed to introduce members with leadership potential to the complex structures of the Association and prepare them for active roles within their respective Council or Committees.
 Resources are provided.

-- Succeed: Follow in the footsteps of successful former interns that have graduated to larger roles within the association.
+- Succeed: Follow in the footsteps of successful former Associates that have graduated to larger roles within the association.